Radisson Hotel Ottawa Parliament Hill

 See what our guests are saying about us.

-Please note: Limited on-site parking is available at the hotel for $22 plus tax per night.
-Parking garage height is six feet.
+Please note: Limited on-site parking is available at the hotel for $25 plus tax per night.
+Parking garage height is 1.8 metres/6 feet.

-Whether you’re touring Canada’s famous government buildings or you’re travelling on business, the Radisson in Ottawa provides an ideal location about one and a half kilometres from Parliament Hill.
-We also offer Canadian government hotel rates, and Club CarlsonSM members can earn rewards like free hotel nights, room upgrades, airline miles, plus other exclusive privileges at more than 1,000 hotels worldwide.
+Whether you’re here for business travel or for sightseeing at Canada’s famous government buildings, Radisson Hotel Ottawa Parliament Hill provides an ideal home base.
+Located about one and a half kilometres from Parliament Hill, our hotel offers Canadian government hotel rates to make your stay more affordable.
+Radisson RewardsTM members can also earn rewards like free hotel nights, room upgrades, airline miles, and other exclusive privileges at more than 1,100 Radisson Hotel Group properties worldwide.

-From our hotel in downtown Ottawa, you can walk to Parliament Buildings, the Supreme Court, Library and Archives Canada, and other government offices and embassies.
-When you have time to explore some of the area’s tourist attractions, check out places like the Canadian War Museum and the pedestrian Sparks Street Mall, which is home to several restaurants, stores and outdoor festivals.
+From our hotel in downtown Ottawa, you can walk to the Parliament Buildings, the Supreme Court of Canada, Library and Archives Canada, and other government offices and embassies.
+When you have time to explore some of the area’s tourist attractions, check out places like the Canadian War Museum and the pedestrian Sparks Street, which is home to several restaurants, stores and outdoor festivals.